-Dr. Havens is a naturopathic physician and clinical researcher, whose practice focuses on evidence-based, precision complimentary and integrative medicine.
-She uses next generation sequencing (NGS) and multi-platform tumor biomarker analysis to inform treatment recommendations tailored specifically for each patient’s tumor biology.
+Dr. Havens is a naturopathic physician and clinical researcher, whose practice focuses on evidence-based, precision complimentary and integrative oncology.
+She uses next generation sequencing (NGS) and multi-platform tumor biomarker analysis to inform treatment recommendations tailored specifically for each patient’s cancer.

-After graduating from Southwest College of Naturopathic Medicine and Health Sciences, she was awarded an NIH/ NRSA clinical research fellowship at the University of Washington in Seattle and then continued her clinical training as a Resident in Naturopathic Oncology at the Cancer Treatment Centers of America in Philadelphia.
+After graduating from Southwest College of Naturopathic Medicine and Health Sciences, she was awarded an NIH/ NRSA clinical research fellowship at the University of Washington in Seattle and then continued her clinical training as a Resident in Naturopathic Oncology at the Cancer Treatment Centers of America in Philadelphia, PA.

-Prior to becoming a naturopathic physician, Dr. Havens received her doctoral training at the University of Virginia in the Department of Molecular and Cancer Biology after which she continued as a researcher specializing in DNA-based molecular diagnostics.
-Her background in cancer biology and genomics, coupled with her training as a naturopathic physician, makes her uniquely qualified to create integrative treatment protocols driven by patient-specific genetic analysis.
+Prior to becoming a naturopathic physician, Dr. Havens received her doctoral training at the University of Virginia in the Department of Molecular and Cancer Biology in Charlottesville, VA, after which she continued as a researcher specializing in molecular diagnostics for the Department of Veterans Affairs in Little Rock, AR.
+Her background in cancer biology and genomics, coupled with her training in naturopathic oncology, makes her uniquely qualified to deliver patient-centric, precision, integrative cancer care.